James H. Cone, Founder Of Black Liberation Theology, Dies At 79

 Black Liberation Theology supports a black Christian's self-esteem, Cone said.
 Without loving yourself, he said, you cannot love one another.

-Cone is survived by two daughters, Robyn and Krystal, two sons, Michael and Charles, and two grandchildren, Jolei and Miles.
+Cone is survived by two daughters, Robyn and Krystal; two sons, Michael and Charles; and two grandchildren, Jolei and Miles.